 Berkley: Everything you need to know

-- Key people: President and CEO W. Robert Berkley, Jr.
+Key people: William Robert Berkley, Jr. (President & CEO)

 Berkley’s insurance segment underwrites commercial insurance business, with some operating units in this segment writing excess and surplus lines to cover complex risks with unique exposures.
 Meanwhile, other units offer admitted insurance products and services to support a distinct regional group or the specialty risks of a particular type of customer.